-A player's deck contains over or under the required 50-60 card limit for the main deck.
-A player's deck and deck list contains only 49 cards.
+- A player's deck contains over or under the required 50-60 card limit for the main deck, and max 15 card side deck but their deck list contains a valid number of cards. - A player's deck list contains over or under the required 50-60 card limit for the main deck, and max 15 card side deck but their deck contains a valid number of cards.